 This doesn’t speak to the other reasons driving government scrutiny of the app: data privacy and mental health.
 Some elected officials would like to see stricter rules and regulations in place limiting the kind of information that younger Americans have to give up when using TikTok and other platforms, (like Markey, the senator from Massachusetts), while others would like a closer look at limits on when children can use the app as part of broader regulations on Big Tech.
 Democratic members of Congress have also cited concerns with how much time children are spending online, potentially detrimental effects of social media, including TikTok, on children, and the greater mental health challenges younger Americans are facing today.
 TikTok is already making efforts to fend off this criticism: At the start of March, they announced new screen time limits for users under the age of 17.
 But even those measures are more like suggestions. —CP

-Update, March 23, 10 am ET: This story was originally published on March 2 and has been updated multiple times, most recently to reflect developments around TikTok’s CEO testifying before Congress.
+Update, May 23, 9:50 am ET: This story was originally published on March 2 and has been updated multiple times, most recently to reflect Montana’s TikTok ban and TikTok’s lawsuit.